openebs/openebs/documentation/source/install/on_premise_solutions.rst

 * Launch a Jupyter Server, with the specified notebook file from github (kubectl get deployments)
 * Create an OpenEBS Volume and mount to the Jupyter Server Pod (/mnt/data) (kubectl get pvc) (kubectl get pv) (kubectl get pods)
-* Expose the Jupyter Server to external world through http://NodeIP:8888 (NodeIP is any of the minion nodes' external IP) (kubectl get pods)
+* Expose the Jupyter Server to external world through http://NodeIP:8888 (NodeIP is any of the nodes' external IP) (kubectl get pods)